mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #4. Spring REST/content.md

 ## Understanding REST in Spring
 The Spring framework supports two ways of creating RESTful services:
-- using MVC with ModelAndView;
+- using MVC with ModelAndView
-- using HTTP message converters.<br>
+- using HTTP message converters<br>

 The **ModelAndView approach** is older and much better documented, but also more verbose and configuration heavy.
 The new approach, based on **HttpMessageConverter and annotations**, is much more lightweight and easy to implement.